FAQs

 New York style bagels are made with flour, salt, yeast, and barley malt.
 They are boiled in water with barley malt before baking in a traditional oven.
 This is a contrast to Montreal style bagels, which contain eggs, honey, and no salt, and are baked in a wood-fired oven.

-How long will my bagels stay good?
+How long will my bagels stay fresh?

 About a day or two on the counter, months in the freezer.
 They'll keep best if they're transferred to a plastic bag or container.
 Do NOT put your bagels in the fridge, they will get hard and crusty!
 If you're not going to eat all of your bagels the day you get them, you should slice and freeze them.
 That way they'll stay as fresh as the day you got them!
 This bag is a great option to keep bagels fresh.